Rufus For Real

 Print Recipe

 Hamburger steak made easy — dinner in 30, flavor for days.
-Juicy patties drowning in rich mushroom gravy for the ultimate weeknight comfort!
+Juicy patties drowning in rich mushroom brown gravy and savory onions for the ultimate weeknight comfort!

 Prep Time 5 minutes mins